Skip to main content

 by Drugs.com

-An interchangeable biosimilar is a biologic product that can be automatically substituted for the reference product (in this case, Eylea) by a pharmacist, depending upon state laws.
+An interchangeable biosimilar is a biologic product that can be automatically substituted for the reference product (in this case, Eylea) by your pharmacist, depending upon state laws.
 Your pharmacist will not need to contact the doctor to get an approval.

 It also means the reference biologic and the new biosimilar can be switched back and forth in a patient without a risk of changes in safety or effectiveness.